 Conflicts of interest

-In most places the population had to deal with different rulers and different sets of rule.
-Ootmarsum for example had its town privileges, but depending on their strength Counts and Bishops tried to wrangle rights away for example in a war – especially when they hadn’t supported the local ruler – or for ‘special’ taxation purpose – again often to pay for the war effort.
+In most places the population had to deal with different rulers and different sets of rules.
+Ootmarsum for example had its town privileges but depending on their strength Counts and Bishops tried to wrangle rights away for example in a war – especially when they hadn’t supported the local ruler – or for ‘special’ taxation purpose – again often to pay for the war effort.

 The overlord also always had the night of appeal and more serious criminal charges were also under the jurisdiction of the overlord.